maxedoutpotato/NinjaRunnerGame/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 > A fast-paced, 2D endless runner game built with pure JavaScript, HTML, and CSS.
 Dodge obstacles, collect power-ups, and share your high score in this challenging ninja adventure!
 All art, animations, and sound were created from scratch.
+Some sound effects are from the internet.

 ## 🎮 Play the Live Demo!